Visuomotor Control in Multi-Object Scenes Using Object-Aware Representations: Approach

 Our overall framework learns object aware representations from unlabeled videos using Slot Attention~\cite{locatello2020objectcentric}.
 We then freeze the weights of the representation architecture, and use features from this model for downstream robotic tasks of object and end-effector localization (Section \ref{task:locationpred}) as well as policy learning (Section \ref{task:policylearning}).
 We show an overview of our approach in Figure \ref{fig:vision_figure}.

 As our representation method, we use an image encoder $\phi$ that takes an RGB image $I$ as input, and outputs an embedded feature representation $\phi(I)$.
-Given an input batch of N images $\{ I_1, ..., I_N\}$, we train $\phi$ using a variation of the Slot Attention network~\cite{locatello2020objectcentric} which consists of a convolution based encoding architecture $\phi$ followed by an attention mechanism \cite{vaswani2017attention} with {\em Gated Recurrent Units\/} (GRUs).
-This architecture groups the features of an image $I_i$ into $K$ slots where $K$ is a hyperparameter.
-The attention mechanism \cite{vaswani2017attention} is normalized over the $K$ slots.
-This makes the slots compete with each other and each specialize in explaining a different component in the image.
-This property results in self-supervised decomposition of low-level image features into abstract groups.
-Given these slots, an upsampling convolutional decoder spatially broadcasts and reconstructs image slots $R_{ik}$ as well as the corresponding spatial alpha masks $M_{ik}$.
-The masks are then used as weights to sum the reconstruction slots to create a single combined reconstructed image for input $I_i$.
-We train this network in a self-supervised manner using the L2 pixel-wise difference of the reconstructed image and the original image:
+Given an input batch of N images $\{ I_1, ..., I_N\}$, we train $\phi$ using a variation of the Slot Attention network~\cite{locatello2020objectcentric} which consists of a convolution-based encoding architecture $\phi$ followed by an iterative attention mechanism \cite{vaswani2017attention}.
+This architecture is designed such that it groups the features of an image $I_i$ into $K$ slots where $K$ is a hyperparameter.
+To achieve this, it uses an iterative dot-product based attention mechanism \cite{vaswani2017attention} that binds image features (input keys) and slots (queries).
+The attention coefficients are normalized over the $K$ slots using a Softmax operation and are used to update the slots in each iteration using a {\em Gated Recurrent Unit\/} (GRU).
+This normalization over slots makes them compete with each other and each specialize in explaining a different component in the image.
+Given these slots, an upsampling convolutional decoder spatially broadcasts and reconstructs each slot separately into image slots $R_{ik}$ as well as the corresponding spatial alpha masks $M_{ik}$.
+The masks are then used as weights to sum the reconstruction slots into a single combined reconstructed image for input $I_i$.
+This results in self-supervised decomposition of low-level image features into abstract groups.
+We train this network in a self-supervised manner using the L2 pixel-wise difference of the reconstructed and the original image:

 We modified the Slot Attention architecture in two ways.
 First, like \cite{yang2021self}, we initialize the slots to be learnable fixed vectors instead of samples from a learned Gaussian distribution.
-We found this change to mitigate slot swapping between objects as the noise in the Gaussian setting could lead to permutations.
-Second, we use convolutions followed by upsampling instead of using transposed convolutions to prevent checkerboard artifacts~\cite{odena2016deconvolution}.
-Please refer to \cite{locatello2020objectcentric} for more training details of the IBC algorithm.
+This change mitigated slot swapping between objects as the noise in the Gaussian setting could lead to permutations.
+Second, we use convolutions followed by upsampling instead of transposed convolutions to prevent checkerboard artifacts~\cite{odena2016deconvolution}.
+Please refer to \cite{locatello2020objectcentric} for more training details of the Slot Attention algorithm.
 Figure \ref{fig:slot_qualitative} shows qualitative examples of the performance of training this model on our robotic dataset.